yama-group/Ajirni/README.md

 ## Usage

-- [Fork](https://github.com/yama-group/Ajirni) the repo to your account
+- [Fork](https://github.com/yama-group/Ajirni) the repo to your account.
-- Clone the repo to your computer
+- Clone the repo to your computer.
-- add the remote link https://github.com/yama-group/Ajirni
+- add the remote link https://github.com/yama-group/Ajirni in your terminal.

 ## Requirements